What we know about the 63-year-old Nashville bomber

 He was arrested on a charge of marijuana possession for resale in 1978, when he was 21, but otherwise had no criminal history.

-Remnants of the RV from the bombing were recovered from the scene and investigators with the Tennessee Highway Patrol were able to determine its Vehicle Identification Number, or VIN, authorities said Sunday.
+Remnants of the RV were recovered from the scene and investigators with the Tennessee Highway Patrol were able to determine its vehicle identification number, or VIN, authorities said Sunday.
 FBI special agent in charge Doug Korneski said the VIN number matched that of a vehicle registered to Warner.

 An RV seen on Google Street View at Warner's house appears to match the one law enforcement has asked the public for information on.

-Investigators positively identified Warner as the bomber by comparing DNA from the scene to that on gloves and a hat from a vehicle owned by Warner, Rausch said Monday.
+Investigators positively identified Warner as the bomber by comparing DNA from the scene to that on gloves and a hat from a vehicle owned by Warner, Rausch said.

 He was a loner computer expert